 Our Creative Writing BA (Hons) course scored 91% for academic support in the National Student Survey 2023.
 Our English studies courses were ranked 9th in the UK for academic support.

 From poetry and playwriting to short stories and novels, you’ll focus on your existing creative passions and experiment with a wide range of styles, modes, and genres.
 You’ll be mentored by professional authors who can help you find your creative voice.
-You can see your work performed by actors in a staged reading, and get published in our student-led magazine – Show Don’t Tell – as well as our annual paperback anthology, the New Writing Series, which is produced by our MA writers on our UoG Anthology website.
+You can see your work performed by actors in a staged reading, and get published in our annual paperback anthology, the New Writing Series, which is produced by our MA writers on our UoG Anthology website.

 We’re a close-knit creative writing community and our students benefit from a high level of support from each other and staff.
-You’ll learn from award-winning lecturers who specialise in a variety of genres, including transgressive writing, confessional poetry, sci-fi, horror, and speculative fiction.
-These include Professor Nigel McLoughlin – twice shortlisted for the Hennessey Award, and whose work has appeared in The Guardian, the Independent on Sunday and The Irish Times.
+You’ll learn from award-winning lecturers who specialise in a variety of genres, including crime fiction, literary fiction, transgressive writing, and confessional poetry.
+These include Dr Michael Johnstone, shortlisted for the Bridport Prize and whose fourth novel Disnaeland was enthusiastically reviewed in The Times, among others.

 The course includes a mix of lectures, seminars and one-to-one tutorials – all taught by professional authors.
 In lectures, you’ll learn the fundamentals of good writing by studying the greats, both classic and contemporary.
 In workshops, you’ll develop your own stories, plays, novels and poems.
 Regular writing workshops mean you can share your work with peers and get their feedback.